toddledev/documentation/docs/06-building-blocks/01-pages/index.md

 ---

 # Pages
-Pages are the foundation of any toddle application, representing distinct screens that users navigate to via unique URLs.
+Pages are the foundation of any Nordcraft application, representing distinct screens that users navigate to via unique URLs.

 ![Page|16/9](page.webp){https://toddle.dev/projects/docs_examples/branches/main/components/screenshot-page?canvas-width=800&canvas-height=800&rightpanel=events}

-Pages in toddle:
+Pages in Nordcraft:
 - Have their own URLs, allowing direct navigation and bookmarking
 - Define metadata for SEO, social sharing, and browser display
 - Can accept URL paths and parameters to create dynamic content